mikialex/artgl/README.md

 ArtGL is an underdeveloping next generation advance webGL framework .

-## Design Aim
+## Design

-### Simple

-* easy and trustable
+### easy and clear
-* only contain core implement

-### Extensible
+As easy as threejs.
+You can regard this project as a better threejs, with better design and better code quality.

-* extentable architecture
+### extentable architecture

+We make a general framework, not a specific renderer for specific usage, or a general renderer that hard to extent features.
+You can easily customize it to meet you real needs;

-* support multiple level of render abstraction
+### support multiple levels of render abstraction

+This is a facet of 'extentable', You can replace part of things like scene structure, muti pass structure by your own implementation;

-* unique renderGraph makes render pipline declaretive and powerful
+### declaretive and powerful render pipline by renderGraph

+Write a json like config for renderGraph, we handle all things. make multi pass rendering, tweaking effects, debug performence, more delightful.
+Make the whole render pipeline configurable.

 ....